 My name is Matthew Payne.
 I have previously served in pastoral ministry and have taught at various high schools.
 I am presently pursing a PhD at the University of Sydney.
-I am the proud father of three boys and love teaching them the Bible, and trying to lead them as disciples of Jesus.
+I have three sons and love teaching them the Bible, and trying to lead them as disciples of Jesus.

 My passion is helping ordinary Christians learn the kinds of things that you normally only expect to learn by going to Bible College.
 I really believe that’s possible!
 You can expect me to try to stretch you further in your understanding of the Christian faith in ways that are accessible and interesting, and to direct you to good resources to help you keep growing in your knowledge and love of God.

 Besides running Stretch events I also regularly preach in churches, and speak on conferences, camps, and to school groups.
 Please contact me if you are interested booking me to preach at your church or to speak in another setting.

 Master of Arts (Theology), Moore Theological College